robmhoward/ExcelJsDocumentation/resources/rangefill.md

 When `color` value is updated, the input value needs to follow the appropriate formatting as mentioned above.
 The Alpha characters of the hex color code can be lower or upper case.

-Alternatively,  `#` sign followed by 3 character color code (e.g., #F00) could be used to set the color.
-Note that the return color values are always coded as `#` followed by 6 character color code.

 ## Relationships
 None